This is a follow up article to Startup Social Media: the Good, the Bad & the Ugly.

 Most users just want access to the Social Media service, so they can interact with their friends, family and colleagues.
 They don’t really care who owns the content or what the terms say.

-Just bear this in mind when you start your Social Media business promotion – particularly if you’re a photographer or designer.
+Just bear this in mind when you start your Social Media business promotion – particularly if you’re a photographer or graphic designer.
 You have just granted a free world-wide licence!